notbowen/DrunkMaymerRewrite_v2/README.md

 1. Check if your token or channel id is correct.
 2. Rerun the settings setup to change your token or channel id.

+## 4. \[Errno 13\] Permission denied: 'settings.json'
+This means that the script was unable to read/write to the file.

+### How to fix:
+1. Right click the .exe
+2. Click "Run as administrator"

 # How to report bugs
 1. Take a screenshot of the error output.
 (In order to get the error output if the script crashes, run it via command prompt)
 2. Create a new issue and upload the screenshot.